 Doing this helps you to see how car seats should be installed.
 It’s a good way of helping you to decide whether you should opt for a seat that uses the traditional method of attachment using a seat belt or whether you should choose a seat that uses the Lower Anchors and Tethers for Children (LATCH) system that is installed in most modern vehicles.

-Not all child car seats are the same, so you need to make sure that you buy a seat which is suited to your child.
+Not all child car seats are the same, so you need to make sure that you buy a suitable seat for your child.

 - Convertible car seats are the most versatile option in that many of them offer protection from birth through 80+ pounds.
 They start in the rear-facing position and then can be switched to the forward-facing position when your child is old enough.